| The Czech Bead Industry:

 to come home because as a road maintenance worker he had a skill

 the town needed.
 He weighed 98 lbs the day he arrived home.
+Anyway, after the first, knee jerk reaction of the Czech authorities

 to deport all Germans from Czechoslovakia, they had second thoughts,